 If your soldier gets Sunday calls, get their address from them during that first call.
 If not, you'll have to wait a couple of weeks until they send you a letter with their address and mailing instructions.

-Some things that you might do to brighten up your soldier’s and your own day include, decorating envelopes and stationary.
+Some things that you might do to brighten up your soldier's and your own day include, decorating envelopes and stationary.
 Adding stickers and other fun things to your letters.
 Care packages are also very popular!
+I, and a lot of moms in the Facebook group, and new forums, have had a lot of success with surveys!
+They're fun, they get soldiers that normally don't talk talking, and they don't take much time.

 Letters from Students and other Community Members